Private Investment Funds & Compliance

 Compliance, registration, filings, and review support for EMDs, PMs, IFMs, and other exempt market participants.

-Ongoing Fund Operations & Governance
+Fund Operations & Governance

 Assisting fund sponsors with investor matters, governance, disclosure obligations, and regulatory communications to support compliant fund operations.